iqbal141290/HResP/README.md

 If you have an RAO curve derived from CFD simulation or a 3D Panel Method, you can also use this program to estimate the heave response in irregular seas.

 # User Guide
-This code is intended to calculate the vessel's heave response in irregular waves, using an RAO curve as input.
+This code is intended to calculate the vessel's heave response in random waves, using an RAO curve as input.
 The RAO data should be provided in a CSV file with space delimiters, where: The first column represents the wave length-to-ship length ratio and the second column contains the heave RAO values.
 Ensure that the RAO file is placed in the same folder as the program.
 1. Run the code